christopherroyshields/wikiexport3/README.md

 - Filter pages by category
 - Configurable page limits
 - Rate limiting to be respectful to servers
-- JSON output format with metadata
+- HTML output format with clean styling
 - Support for custom wiki installations

 ## Installation